Sustainable living, green living, eco friendly homes. Are they all just marketing terms? Or do they mean something?

 What does Eco Friendly Mean?

-What does it mean for something to be “eco-friendly”?
-Eco-friendly items and materials are defined as being not environmentally harmful.
-These products use green manufacturing methods that use fewer resources.
+Eco-friendly means not harmful to the environment.
+Eco-friendly products use green manufacturing methods that use fewer resources.
 Or they use plant-based materials rather than chemicals.

 But in the past, some companies have abused this term.
 To help with this, the most recent version of the Federal Trade Commission Green Guides (section 260.4) warns manufacturers not to make “broad, unqualified claims that a product is environmentally friendly or eco-friendly” without backing it up with specifics.